docker/docs/engine/security/trust/trust_sandbox.md

 ### Test some trust operations

-Now, you'll pull some images from within the `trustsandbox` container.
+Now, pull some images from within the `trustsandbox` container.

 1. Download a `docker` image to test with.